mattonfoot/collaborative-wallboard-prototype/tasks.md

--- issue: cancel new board creates null board
 -- issue: resize region doesn't resize background
--- feature: change background based on region color
+-- feature: modal with add new form for all add controls -- feature: change background based on region color
 -- feature: change opacity based on height on a board -- feature: zoom board